hazelcast/hazelcast/hazelcast-documentation/src/MR-Essentials.md

 **Combine Phase**

-In the combine phase, multiple key-value pairs with the same key are collected and combined to an intermediate result before being send to the reducers. **Combine phase is also optional in Hazelcast, but is highly recommended to use to lower the traffic.**
+In the combine phase, multiple key-value pairs with the same key are collected and combined to an intermediate result before being send to the reducers. **Combine phase is also optional in Hazelcast, but is highly recommended to lower the traffic.**

 In terms of the word count example, this can be explained using the sentences "Saturn is a planet but the Earth is a planet, too".
 As shown above, we would send two key-value pairs (planet, 1).
-The registered combiner now collects those two pairs and combines them to an intermediate result of (planet, 2).
+The registered combiner now collects those two pairs and combines them into an intermediate result of (planet, 2).
 Instead of two key-value pairs sent through the wire, there is now only one for the key "planet".

-The pseudo code for a combiner is pretty the same as for the reducer.
+The pseudo code for a combiner is similar to the reducer.

 ```text
 combine( word:String, counts:List[Int] ):Void ->